-Upon receipt of a report of misconduct, the Associate Dean for Academic Affairs shall review the report and may review any other materials or make inquiry of any person believed to have information concerning the report.
-If, as a result of such review and inquiry, and upon finding good reason to proceed, the Associate Dean for Academic Affairs shall issue a complaint ("Complaint") and refer such Complaint to the Student Appeals and Discipline Committee ("Committee") constituted as set forth in Section C below, which shall hear and determine the matter.
+Upon receipt of a report of academic misconduct, the Associate Dean for Students shall review the report and may review any other materials or make inquiry of any person believed to have information concerning the report.
+If, as a result of such review and inquiry, and upon finding good reason to proceed, the Associate Dean for Students shall issue a complaint ("Complaint") and refer such Complaint to the Student Appeals and Discipline Committee ("Committee") constituted as set forth in Section C below, which shall hear and determine the matter.

-Lying to the Associate Dean for Academic Affairs in responding to his or her inquiry for information regarding alleged misconduct will violate the Code.
+Lying to the Associate Dean for Students in responding to his or her inquiry for information regarding alleged misconduct will violate the Code.

-If the Associate Dean for Academic Affairs (with approval of the Dean) finds there is no good reason to proceed, then no further action shall be taken on the report.
+If the Associate Dean for Students (with approval of the Dean) finds there is no good reason to proceed, then no further action shall be taken on the report.